isabella232/hapi-new-relic-transaction-patch/README.md

 # hapi-new-relic-transaction-patch [![npm version](https://badge.fury.io/js/hapi-new-relic-transaction-patch.svg)](http://badge.fury.io/js/hapi-new-relic-transaction-patch) [![Build Status](https://travis-ci.org/lob/hapi-new-relic-transaction-patch.svg)](https://travis-ci.org/lob/hapi-new-relic-transaction-patch)

+## Note

+**NewRelic fixed the issue in [node-newrelic v1.25.5](https://github.com/newrelic/node-newrelic/releases/tag/v1.25.5).
+This patch is no longer relevant.**

 This Hapi plugin fixes a bug in node-newrelic that incorrectly reports transactions with URLs of /*.
-Thib bug occurs when a request extension (onPostAuth, onPreresponse, etc.) calls request.reply() within a promise chain, and concurrent requests are begin handled by the server.
+This bug occurs when a request extension (onPostAuth, onPreresponse, etc.) calls request.reply() within a promise chain, and concurrent requests are begin handled by the server.

 There is an example application that reproduces this bug here: https://github.com/mgartner/newrelic-hapi-url-bug